OtherworldBob/ManiacEditor/README.md

 BUILD STATUS NOT OFFERED FOR NOW, Sorry.

 This Fork is Experimental, if OtherworldBob does not comeback, this might become the main fork.
 No Guarentees though.
+Also, apearently koolkdev is potetnially back, so we will se what will happen to this fork.

 ## Tiles editing